 - The Page Setup dialog box will appear.

-- Adjust the values for each margin and click OK.
+- Adjust the values for each margin, then click OK.

 Setting custom page margins